RigorousRon/Launch-School-Core/back_end/JS101/js109_study_guide_notes.md

     changing that value

   scope
-    the area of codein which variables can be accessed, e.g. local, global, block
+    the area of code in which variables can be accessed, e.g. local, global, block

   variables as pointers